Euro S50 Single Vanos

 Hold splined shaft and tilt (rock) splined shaft stud to each side to note bearing axial play (free space).

 Note: Radial play, side to side movement, is normal and necessary.
-This should not be confused with axial play, in/out movement.
+Note that this should not be confused with in/out movement, which is different from axial play.

 Open vise jaws as far as necessary to insert splined shaft holder.